yang052513/blog/source/_posts/16-angular.md

 cover: 'https://www.freecodecamp.org/news/content/images/2020/04/Copy-of-Copy-of-Travel-Photography.png'
 ---

-> When I was learn typescript, I found that Angualr is a Typescript-based framework.
-Learn two things at one time, isnt that good?
-I preferred to use code format for notes because I think it's more straight forward.
-However, some difficult topics I will explain more in the comments
+> When I was learn typescript, I found that Angular is a Typescript-based framework.
+Learn two things at one time, sounds perfect to me.
+However, I realized the architecture of Angular framework is little complex compared to react.
+Thus, I decided to write some demos while I was learning.
+There arent too many explanation for each topics because I think the code itself is pretty straight forwrad if you know some basics of other framework.

 # Setup Angular Project 配置